 - The event could not be avoided by taking other steps.
 In other words it is impossible to overcome.

 There is no such equivalent law in English Statutes.
 Also and as discussed below force majeure is not defined in the JCT contracts that we are considering.
-Another consideration is that because these are standard forms the chances are that this provision is likely to be construed narrowly in favour of the employer.
-There is limited case law and that case law does not deal with force majeure in JCT contracts.
-In addition there are the usual contractual rules that will in any case apply i.e causation and mitigation.
-Contractors will need to prove it is the virus or government intervention which has led to the non- performance and not some other factor and mitigate any delay.
+Another consideration is that because these are standard forms the chances are that this provision is likely to be construed narrowly in favour of the contractor.
+There is limited case law and that case law does not deal with JCT contracts.
+In addition there are the usual contractual rules that will apply the cause i.e causation and mitigation.
+Contractors will need to prove it is the virus or government intervention which has led to the non- performance and not some other factor.

 Extensions of time

 When looking at these contracts we need to consider the provisions allowing the contractor for extensions of time.
 Accordingly the relevant clauses are clause 2.26 in the Design and Build and clause 2.29 in the Standard Form.
 These define the “relevant events”.
 I will just focus on the reference in each case to force majeure.
 This is specifically mentioned in clause 2.29.14 in the Design and Build and 2.29.15 in the Standard Form.

 As indicated above there is limited guidance for considering this event as stipulated in the contracts that can assist.
 However there is one case that is the focus of our minds and that is Lebeaupin V Crispin of 1920.
 In this case McCardie J stated the following:

 “Force Majeure.
 This term is used with reference to all circumstances independent of the will of man, and which is not in his power to control…thus, war, inundations and epidemics are cases of force majeure;”

 It should be noted that this case arose during the outbreak of Spanish Flu which killed millions globally.